-Indra focuses on Ayurveda, Trauma-Informed studies, Social Justice Responsibility, The roots of a traditional 8-limbed Yoga path and how Yoga directly informs inclusion and accessibility for everyone.
-We are committed to more diverse representation through empowering BIPOC, LGBTQIA and disabled wellness community leaders through Indra’s grant and/or scholarship program.
-We aim to reduce our environmental footprint through offsetting carbon credits for facilitator travel and working with a number of organizations to create necessary environmental awareness education.
+Indra focuses on Ayurveda, Trauma-Informed studies, Social Justice Responsibility, The roots of African Yoga and studies as well as the traditional 8-limbed path and how Yoga directly informs inclusion and accessibility for everyone.
+We are committed to more diverse representation through empowering BIPOC, LGBTQIA+, and disabled wellness community leaders through Indra’s grant and/or scholarship program.
+We reduce our environmental footprint by offsetting carbon credits, giving back to the communities we offer programs, and working to create necessary environmental awareness education.

-The coursework in this program is 300 hours and will qualify graduates to register with Yoga Alliance at the RYT-300 and RYT-500 level.
+The coursework in this program is 300 hours and will qualify graduates to register with Yoga Alliance at the RYT-300 and RYT-500 levels.

 Scholarship and Grant Program

 The Indra scholarship exchange and grant program creates opportunities for those who would otherwise not be able to participate in this 300 hour immersion teacher training program.
-Indra is committed to creating diverse representation in the wellness industry and finding creative ways to support those who are committed to continuing their education and serving their community.
+Indra is committed to creating wider representation in the wellness industry and supporting those who are committed to deepening their practice and serving a wider community.

 Please complete the application below to be considered for grant or scholarship exchange to supplement a portion of the training expense.
-Upon receiving your application, we will be in touch to connect asap.
+Upon receiving your application, we will be in touch to connect as soon as possible.

 Indra Code Of Ethics